 “One thing that will probably happen sometime soon is eye control.
 We will no longer need the mouse to move the cursor around and it will definitely affect the speed and precision of gameplay.
 As for VR, it is a very specific platform; it’s great for certain games, but not as much for fast-paced shooters.
 It is definitely cool, and Crytek has released some amazing games for VR, but in order for it to become mainstream, there needs to be significant hardware improvements.

 No one wants to move around with heavy goggles on the head, trying to not be stuck in cables.
 May be once the glasses are wireless and as light as regular sunglasses, the VR will take off.
 But again, chances are it’s not going to replace PC for fast paced shooters.”

-Game makers are constantly conceiving new concepts to deliver unique productions.
-One of the departments in which they are investing is narrative design.
+But game makers are constantly conceiving new concepts to deliver unique productions and this drive towards innovation goes beyond creating new technology.
+One of the departments in which developers are investing heavily is narrative design.

 Story in a Free to Play Competitive FPS Games?